Donald B. Anderson: Public service

 Anderson served as the prosecuting attorney of Canyon County for six years in the 1930s, and was a probate judge for four years, from 1937 to 1941.
 In April 1941, he joined the Federal Bureau of Investigation (FBI), working in Chicago and Washington, D.C., ultimately becoming a special assistant to the Attorney General J. Howard McGrath.
 Anderson returned to Idaho in 1948 to resume the practice of law, and served as a judge of the Idaho Seventh Judicial District from 1950 to 1954, when he was elected to the state supreme court, where he remained until his death.

 Personal life and death

 On September 2, 1955, Anderson married Lois Nichols of Boise, with whom he had a son, Ross Nichols Anderson.

 On December 16, 1956, Anderson was reported missing from his home, and a search ensued.
-Anderson's body was found near his vehicle, approximately 100 ft off of U.S. Highway 30 just west of Caldwell, with two bullet wounds to the head, and a .38 caliber revolver by his side.
+Early the following day, Anderson's body was found near his vehicle, approximately 100 ft off of U.S. Highway 30 just west of Caldwell, with two bullet wounds to the head, and a .38 caliber revolver by his side.
 It was determined that the first shot had failed to penetrate the skull, and the death was ruled a suicide.
 Anderson was buried at Canyon Hill Cemetery in Caldwell.